FredericG-BE/OpenHasp-HA-pyscript/README.md

 # Introduction
-This library provides an alternative way of integrating openhasp screens in Home Assistant. <br><br>
-The screen design and how this integrates with HA is described in a single python file, replacing the jsonl files and the yaml files one traditionally would have to write.
+This library facilitates describing OpenHasp pages and their interactions with Home Assistant entities in Python.
+This single Python definition replaces the jsonl and yaml files one traditionally would have to write.
+The library communicates directly via mqtt messages with OpenHasp devices.

+> [!CAUTION]
+> TODO: Add Picture

+This approach comes IMHO with many advantages.

 # State of the project
+Today the library supports a subset of OpenHasp.
+I add features as I need them.

 # Supported features today
-- Style definition that define colors, borders, fonts and so on for all objects
+- Style definition controlling colors, borders, fonts and so on for all objects.
+These can however be overwritten per object.
 - Native objects:
     - Obj
     - Label
     - Button
     - Switch
     - Line
+    - MessqgeBox
 - Derived objects
     - On/Off Button
-    - Analog Clock
+    - Analog Clock.
+Selectable HA entity providing the time and alarm time.
     - Navigation Bar
     - MediaPlayer with Sonos extensions
-- Support for MQTT Watchdog
+- Integration with HA:
+    - When an object is pushed: call a service, toggle a HA switch entity or call a Python function.
+    - Link objects to HA entities so that the latter control text and/or color of the object.
+- Generate jsonl and send to display when it comes online.
+- Support for MQTT Watchdog.
+In cases where a screen is not useful when not connected in HA and displaying stale data needs to be avoided, I created some custom code that resets the screen when no mqtt heartbeat messages are received for a few minutes.
 - Motion detector can switch idle off

 # Getting started